This post contains affiliate links. See my disclosure policy here.

 Cocktail History

 The Evergreen Sparkler is a holiday cocktail that was created by food writer and author Jessica Strand and was first published in her book Very Merry Cocktails: 50+ Festive Drinks for the Holiday Season.
-It’s a simple winter-inspired variation of the Tom Collins templates that pairs the classic’s combination of gin, lemon, and carbonated water with an herbal syrup.
-For our version, we took the evergreen flavors in a different direction by using pine syrup and tree-flavored bitters in addition to rosemary.
+The recipe is a wintry twist on the classic Tom Collins that blends gin, lemon juice, and soda water with an aromatic herbal syrup, creating a refreshing base that elevates its evergreen inspiration by incorporating pine syrup and tree-inspired bitters alongside a sprig of rosemary.
+The result is a drink that captures the essence of a snowy forest and offers a sophisticated yet approachable drink that’s perfect for holiday celebrations.

 Cocktail Ingredients